Your first online course launch plan [evergreen launch]

 Step #2: Create your lead magnet

-Your lead magnet is a valuable resource offered for free in exchange for someone's email address.
-It should be designed to attract and capture the attention of your ideal students.
+Your lead magnet is a valuable resource offered for free in exchange for someone’s email address.
+It should be designed to attract and capture the attention of your ideal students as defined in your course launch strategy.

 Key actions:

-Identify a pain point - Understand the most pressing problem your audience has in relation to your topic.
+1. Identify a pain point - Understand the most pressing problem your audience has in relation to your topic at the time of your course launch.
 Your lead magnet should offer a quick win or valuable insight into solving that problem.

 Best practices: